Danny-Devs/gitlify/README.md

 ### ApiKeySection

 The `ApiKeySection` component is a reusable component that provides a consistent UI for displaying and managing API keys throughout the application.
-It is used in both the main dashboard and homepage.
+It is used in the dashboard page for full API key management.

 Features: